d-morrison/IntroStatActivities/_book/09-RG-2cat-theory.md

 #### Notes {-}

-Conditions for the CLT to apply for a difference in proportions
+Conditions for the Central Limit Theorem to apply for a difference in proportions

 \rgi Independence:
 \rgs